Brief History of the GG and the Greening Greenfield Campaign

 Greenfield puts its Town Farm into an APR (Agricultural Preservation Restriction) and Just Roots received a 15-year contract to manage the 60-acre farm on Leyden Road.

-Free $ for Energy Upgrades workshop is held by GG explaining how to find money for energy upgrades for renters, landlords and homeowners.
+Free Money for Energy Upgrades workshop is held by GG explaining how to find money for energy upgrades for renters, landlords and homeowners.
 Greenfield's Energy Smart Home program is kicked off with this workshop.

 Tropical storms, Irene and Lee dropped over 16" of rain on the region causing floods that destroyed roads, bridges, and farmland, cuts off power to thousands of people for days, and caused sewage treatment plants to fail.
 The media told us to expect more frequent severe storms like this as a consequence of global warming.